Márcio Rosa

-Márcio Salomão Brazão da Rosa (born 23 February 1997) is a Cape Verdean professional footballer who plays as a goalkeeper for Bulgarian First League club Montana and the Cape Verde national team.
+Márcio Salomão Brazão da Rosa (/pt/; born 23 February 1997) is a Cape Verdean professional footballer who plays as a goalkeeper for Liga I club UTA Arad and the Cape Verde national team.

 Professional career

 Rosa began playing football at the age of 8 with Escola de Preparação Integral de Futebol in Cape Verde.
 He moved to the Portuguese club Chaves in 2015, and after a year in the youth academy joined Montalegre on loan in 2016.

 International career

 Rosa was called up to represent the Cape Verde national team in May 2018 for two international friendlies.
 He made his debut in a 0-0 (4-3) penalty shootout win over Andorra on 3 June 2018.
+He was named in the roster for the 2021 Africa Cup of Nations when the team reached the round of 16.

-He was named in the roster for the 2021 Africa cup of nations 2021 when the team reached the round of 16..
+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.